daviddarnes/garth/CONTRIBUTING.md

 [Needs Collaborator](#join-the-project-team): Issue Tracker

 Issues and PRs can go stale after a while.
 Maybe they're abandoned.
-Maybe the team will just plain not have time to address them any time soon.
+Maybe the team will not have time to address them any time soon.

 In these cases, they should be closed until they're brought up again or the interaction starts over.